-Ombudsman for Public Managed Health Care Programs
+Ombudsperson for Public Managed Health Care Programs

-The Ombudsman for Public Managed Health Care Programs, at the Minnesota Department of Human Services, helps people enrolled in a health plan in resolving access, service and billing problems.
+The Ombudsperson for Public Managed Health Care Programs, at the Minnesota Department of Human Services, helps people enrolled in a health plan in resolving access, service and billing problems.
 They can help you file a grievance or appeal with us.
-The ombudsman can also help you request a State Appeal (Fair hearing with the state).
-Call 651-431-2660 or 800-657-3729 or

-711 (TTY), or use your preferred relay services.
+The Ombudsperson can also help you request a State Appeal (Fair Hearing with the State).
+Call 651-431-2660 or 800-657-3729 or 711 (TTY), or use your preferred relay services.
 This call is free.
 Hours of service are Monday through Friday, 8:00 am to 4:30 pm.